vinclyc/kopi-latte/README.md

 Used GeoPandas to calculate coffee-to-kopitiam ratios and visualize insights.

 ## Conclusion & Reflections
-This project was fun and led to discovering interesting cafés.
+This project was fun and led me to discovering interesting cafés.
 The Hugging Face library greatly increased project speed, and I met my goals of enhancing my data science and analytics skills.

 ## Acknowledgements
 Thanks to: